 These requirements may vary depending on the works proposed, so it is best to consult with us prior to submitting a permit application.
 Should a re-submission of technical plans or studies be required, you will be requested to complete a re-submission form.

-CH’s fees fall into three discrete categories: 1) fees for permit applications under Ontario Regulation 162/06; 2) fees for planning applications under the Planning Act; and 3) fees for technical reviews and miscellaneous services not associated with permit or planning applications.
+CH’s fees fall into three discrete categories: 1) fees for permit applications under the Conservation Authorities Act and Ontario Regulation 41/24; 2) fees for planning applications under the Planning Act; and 3) fees for technical reviews and miscellaneous services not associated with permit or planning applications.
 Review fees are to enable CH to deliver good customer service, provide timely reviews, and respond to the increases in file volumes experienced in the past few years.
 CH has a Board approved a target recovery rate of 100% to cover the costs associated with CH’s review of planning and permit applications.

 In order to provide permitting and planning services, Conservation Halton has an interdisciplinary team that works together to deliver comprehensive reviews.
-Our commitment to client service has been supported by the Conservation Halton Board of Directors through its approval of our Client Services Policy In addition, Conservation Halton reports to the Board of Directors on our response times for the review of planning and permit applications.
+Our commitment to client service has been supported by the Conservation Halton Board.
+Updates to the Client Service Policy were required to incorporate new Conservation Authorities Act and Ontario Regulation 41/24 service standards

 The Compliance and Enforcement program for Planning and Regulations at Conservation Halton has four goals:

-1. Ensure compliance with approvals associated with Ontario Regulation 162/06.
+- Ensure compliance with approvals associated with the Conservation Authorities Act and Ontario Regulation 41/24.

 Conservation Halton staff work with the Niagara Escarpment Commission, municipalities, the public and other stakeholders to respond to reported or detected works that have been completed or are underway without permission in areas that are regulated by Conservation Halton.
 Early identification of infractions allows staff to work with landowners and/or their agents to minimize impacts to regulated features and areas and to remedy issues at minimal cost.